All Episodes

 I wouldn't expect anything to come of that.

-Like nothing was going to ever come of this.
+Like, nothing was going to ever come of this.

-I can't tell you the number of times.
+I can't tell you the number of times, and I'm sure it happened to you, too.

-This is playing with fire.
+This is play of a fire.

 This is national security.

-It's top secret information.
+It's top-secret information.

 This is going to be it.